Amaindex/asyncio-socks-server/README.md

 - `--access-log`: Display access log.
 - `--debug`: Work in debug mode.
 - `--strict`: Work in strict compliance with RFC1928 and RFC1929.
-- `--bind-addr BIND_ADDR`: Value of BIND.ADDR field in the reply (default 0.0.0.0).
-  It is not necessary for most clients.

 If the value of `METHOD` is 2, that is, when the username/password authentication is specified, you need to provide a config file containing the usernames and passwords